redballoonio/faq-plugin/readme.txt

 == Changelog ==

+### 1.2.1
+* FAQ question div wrap with rbd-faq-question class when collapsable is set to both.

 ### 1.2.0
 * Added automatic FAQPage schema output when the [faqs] shortcode is used on a page.
 * Schema only includes the FAQs actually rendered by the shortcode, including category/exclude filtering.